zabealbe/PureAir/README.md

 Air quality monitoring system.

-Pure Air stack is designed to be horizontally scalable through [kubernetes](http://kubernetes.io), both Frontend and Backend are stateless and designed as a microservice that can be run in a container.
+Pure Air is our project submission to the IoT HarmonyOS Hackathon organized by Huawei, getting awarded 2nd place in Europe.

-#### live demo available at [pure-air.cloud](https://pure-air.cloud)
+The software stack is designed to be horizontally scalable through [kubernetes](http://kubernetes.io), both Frontend and Backend are stateless and designed as a microservice that can be deployed in a container.

 ## Getting started